knight-raj/Hospital_analysis_SQL/README.md

 LIMIT 1;
 ```
 Identifies the hospital stay with the longest duration.<br>
-Purpose: Identifies the hospital stay with the longest duration.
+Purpose: Identifies the hospital stay with the longest duration. <br>
 Explanation:
 <li>(Discharge_Date - Admission_Date) + 1 calculates the total duration of the stay in days</li>
 <li>ORDER BY Stay_Duration_Days DESC sorts the results in descending order.</li>